trueos/pcbsd/src-qt5/docs/advanced.rst

 If you wish to install multiple operating systems on your computer, you will need the following:

 * a partition for each operating system.
 Many operating systems, including PC-BSD®, can only be installed into a primary or GPT partition.
-This means that you will need to use partitioning software as described in :ref:`Partitioning the Hard Drive`.
+This means that you will need to use partitioning software as described in :ref:`Creating Free Space`.

 * a backup of any existing data.
 This backup should not be stored on your computer's hard drive but on another computer or on a removable media such as a USB drive or burnt onto a DVD media.
 If you are careful in your installation, everything should go fine.
 However, you will be glad that you made a backup should